Mulloo/Titanfall-2-Weapon-Wiki/README.md

 ### Navigation Bar

 - The responsive navigation bar is implemented on all four pages including the title of the website and the links to Home, Pilots, Weapons and Titan.
-- This feature will make the navigation of the site on both mobile or larger screen devices an easy task to accomplish.
+- This feature will make the navigation of the site on both mobile and larger screen devices an easy task to accomplish.

 ![nav-bar mobile](doc/nav-bar.png)
 ![nav-bar desktop](doc/nav-bar-long.png)

 ### Navigation Gallery

 - The navigation button style gallery is for the ease of the user.
-Most of the pages are full of content this is an easy method for the user to get from page to page and return the the top of each individual page as necessary.
+Most of the pages are full of content this is an easy method for the user to get from page to page and return the the top of each page as necessary.

 ![nav-gallery-mobile](doc/nav-gallery-mobile.png)
 ![nav-gallery-desktop](doc/nav-gallery-desktop.png)

-### Hero Image
+## Hero Image

 ![Hero image](doc/heroimage.webp)